dokku/dokku/docs/community/clients.md

 Configure the `DOKKU_HOST` environment variable or run `dokku` from a repository with a git remote named dokku pointed at your dokku host in order to use the script as normal.

+You can also configure a `DOKKU_PORT` environment variable if you are running ssh on a non-standard port.
+This defaults to `22`.

 ## (nodejs) dokku-toolbelt

 Dokku-toolbelt is a node-based cli wrapper that proxies requests to the dokku command running on remote hosts.
 You can install it via the following shell command (assuming you have nodejs and npm installed):